jalves-d/ForeignExchange/README.md

 - YOUR_SERVER: Replace with the name of your SQL Server instance.
 You can verify your server name using SQL Server Management Studio;
 - YOUR_SECRET_KEY: Use a strong secret key for JWT token generation.
 Choose a key with more then 32 digits.
 - YOUR_API_KEY: Replace with your Alpha Vantage API key.
 To get your free key (https://www.alphavantage.co/support/#api-key)
 - YOUR_AZURE_SERVICE_BUS_CONNECTION_STRING: Add your Azure Service Bus connection string.
+This is not available use (Endpoint=sb://your-servicebus-name.servicebus.windows.net/;SharedAccessKeyName=your-key-name;SharedAccessKey=your-key)
 - YOUR_PEPPER: Use a strong pepper value for hashing.

 ### 5. Execute the Configuration Script